 The Times, Munster, IN, October 9, 1942, “Girl Scouts Launch Own Victory Drive.”

 US Citizenship and Immigration Services, http://www.uscis.gov.

-Article by Girl Scouts of the United States of America
+This article was written by Girl Scouts of the United States of America.